Torfaen: Education

 In 2012 Torfaen County Borough Council was criticised for keeping 2,400 laptop computers, originally intended to be used by secondary school pupils and teachers, unused for at least a year "because it couldn't figure out what to do" with the equipment, which originally cost over a million pounds.

 Railways

 The borough is served by the Welsh Marches Line with stations at Pontypool & New Inn and Cwmbran.
 Services are operated by Transport for Wales.
 There is also the Pontypool and Blaenavon Railway in Blaenavon.

+Freedom of the Borough

+The following people military units and Organisations and Groups have received the Freedom of the Borough of Torfaen.